-This deferral can give your clients a chance to focus on important things, knowing that cash flow won’t be a problem.
+A Prospa short-term loan can help small business owners manage these challenges and can give your clients a chance to focus on important things, knowing that cash flow won’t be a problem.
 Read on to find out how you can help your small business clients switch off and make the most of the festive season.

 Work intrudes into leisure

 Many small business owners will tell you they went out on their own because they wanted greater independence and flexibility.

 They wanted to build something real for themselves and their families, and have more freedom to choose when and where they worked.